-Uzbekistan produces and exports gold in large volume.
+Uzbekistan produces and exports gold in large volumes.
 As a result, its economy is sensitive to the price of gold on the world market.
-During 2022, the gold price was subject to significant fluctuations with the average price of 1,801.87 USD per troy ounce (2021: 1,798.89 USD per troy ounce).
-At the end of 2022 the Uzbekistan's gross domestic product grew by 5.7%.
-In 2022, the highest inflation over the past three years was recorded in the country, amounting to 12.3% per annum (2021: 9.98%).
+During 2023, the gold price was subject to significant fluctuations with an average price of 1,944 USD per troy ounce (2022: 1,802 USD per troy ounce).
+At the end of 2023 Uzbekistan's gross domestic product grew by 6.0% (2022: 5.7%).
+In 2023, the inflation rate in the country declined to 8.8% per annum (2022: 12.3%).

 The military and political conflict between Russia and Ukraine escalated in early 2022.
 As a result, several countries introduced economic sanctions against Russia and Belarus, including measures to ban new investment and restrict interaction with major financial institutions and many state enterprises.
-As a result of these sanctions, the export of labour to Russia and the related level remittances may also reduce, which could have a negative impact on the economy of Uzbekistan.
-However, it has not had significant impact on the Company's operations.
+As a result of these sanctions, the level of remittances to Uzbekistan has significantly reduced in 2023.
+However, it has not had a significant impact on the Company's operations.

-Moreover, in March 2022, the Uzbekistan Soum ("UZS") depreciated against major foreign currencies amid the external geopolitical situation.
-To reduce the negative impact of external factors on the economy of Uzbekistan, the Central Bank of the Republic of Uzbekistan made a number of adjustments to the base rate throughout 2022 and fixed it at 15% per annum at the end of the year comparing to 14% per annum at the beginning of the period.
-In addition, interventions on the currency market were performed to support the UZS exchange rate against foreign currencies.
-However, there is uncertainty related to the future developments of geopolitical risks and their impact on the economy of the Republic of Uzbekistan.
+In March 2023, the Central Bank of the Republic of Uzbekistan reduced the base rate to 14% per annum comparing to 15% per annum at the beginning of the year.
+However, the uncertainty still exists related to future development of the geopolitical risks and their impact on the economy of the Republic of Uzbekistan.

-These financial statements reflect management's assessment of the impact of the business environment in the Republic of Uzbekistan on the Company's financial position and results of its operations, cash flows and changes in equity for the year ended 31 December 2022.
+These financial statements reflect management's assessment of the impact of the business environment in the Republic of Uzbekistan on the Company's financial position and results of its operations for the year ended 31 December 2023.
 The future business environment may differ from management's assessment.